Hufe921/canvas-editor/docs/en/guide/schema.md

     BLOCK = 'block'
   };
   value: string;
-  valueList?: IElement[]; // 复合元素（超链接、标题、列表等）使用
+  valueList?: IElement[]; // Use of composite elements (hyperlinks, titles, lists, and so on).
-  // 样式
+  // style
   font?: string;
   size?: number;
   width?: number;